The Tax Benefits of Owning a Rental Property

 Let's say you own a rental home that you bought for $187,000.
 The land is valued at $37,000, so your structure is worth $150,000.
 Divide that by 27.5 and you get a $5,455 annual depreciation deduction.
 You can, therefore, deduct $5,455 as a depreciation expense each year of ownership.

 Of course, no gift from Uncle Sam comes without a glitch.
 Some or all of your depreciation might be subject to recapture if you eventually sell the property at a profit.

 The 1031 Tax Deferred Exchange

-This is one you definitely don't get with stocks.
-When you sell your stock shares at a profit, you owe the current rate of capital gains taxes for the year of the sale.
-It's the same for most other investment property, but not for real estate investments.
+You owe the current rate of capital gains taxes for the year of the sale when you sell stock shares at a profit.
+It's the same for most other investment assets as well...but not for real estate investments.

-The rules are complicated, so you'll need an accountant and/or a 1031 Exchange company to explain them for your situation.
-In a really simple overview, if you roll all of the profit of the sale of a rental property into another property, you will not have to pay capital gains on that profit, instead passing them forward in time until final sale.
+The rules are complicated, so you'll most likely need an accountant or a 1031 Exchange company to apply the exact details to your personal situation.
+But if you roll all the profit of the sale of a rental property into another property within a specific timeframe and according to certain guidelines, you typically will not have to pay capital gains on that profit.
+You can pass your gains forward until the time of a final sale.